mohangk/goodroot.ca/content/post/2017-03-17-projecting-management.md

 ---
 title: Projecting Management
 date: '2017-03-17'
-author: Kellen Evan Person
+author: Kellen Evan
-categories:
-  - Programming
 slug: projecting-management
+published: false
 ---

 Communication is an exchange of ideas and emotions.
 When working remotely, our primary vehicle for communication is text.
 Is this healthy?
 We’ll look into a few passive aggressive manifestations to better prepare ourselves for the weird feelings Slack might give us.
 Then, we’ll see how we can do better.